Celebrating 40 Years of Service

 The first decade of the 21st Century saw tremendous opportunities in cancer biology and genetics, offering potential for significant changes in what cancer providers can do for their patients.
 Yet these advances occurred against a backdrop of payer restrictions that could seriously hinder the ability to deliver quality cancer care.
 ACCC worked to ensure that cancer patients receive the care they need in their communities and expanded its reach through educational programs, publications, and advocacy efforts, to help the multidisciplinary team of oncology professionals.

-In 2014, ACCC celebrates 40 years of service with an ongoing commitment to advancing access to quality comprehensive cancer care for all.
-ACCC continues to build on its efforts as the leading education and advocacy organization for the multidisciplinary cancer care team.
+In 2014, ACCC celebrated 40 years of service with an ongoing commitment to advancing access to quality comprehensive cancer care for all.
+Today, ACCC continues to build on its efforts as the leading education and advocacy organization for the multidisciplinary cancer care team.